QualiSystemsLab/CloudShell-Terraform-Shell/README.md

 # CloudShell-Terraform-Shell
-Purpose: allow execution of Terraform deployment from CloudShell.
+Purpose: allows the execution of a Terraform deployment from CloudShell.
 Multiple Terraform services can be added to a Blueprint or Sandbox, and these can be executed from CloudShell Portal UI by the user that is reserving the Blueprint.

-Additional workflow recommendation: it is very easy to customize Blueprint setup script that will run the “Execute Terraform” command on the service, and a similar teardown script that will run the “Destroy Terraform” command – this way the Terraform Module lifecycle is connected to the Sandbox lifecycle.
+Additional workflow recommendation: it is very easy to customize a Blueprint setup script that will run the “Execute Terraform” command on the service.
+A similar teardown script is available that will run the “Destroy Terraform” command.
+This way the Terraform Module lifecycle is connected to the Sandbox lifecycle.

 ## Content
-1. cloudshell-iac-terraform - Python package that contains all the logic.
+1. cloudshell-iac-terraform - Primary Package <br>
+   Python package that contains all of the logic.
 It's assumed that this python package is used by a CloudShell Service
 2. generic_terraform_service - Main Shell <br>
    Use as is in a generic fashion or use it as an example to build an extension for a specific purpose (e.g. Azure MsSql, AWS RDS or any other managed cloud service)
-3. Remote backends <br>
+3. Remote backends: <br>
    azure_tf_backend - Azure Remote Backend shell.
 See below for more details about usage

 ## Shell Usage Instructions